darqus/webrtc/readme.md

 To run in development mode, use the `Live Server` extension for VS Code.

-Click the hamburger menu button to toggle the menu and set the source frame for the screen recorder.
+Click the hamburger menu button to toggle the menu and set the source for iframe for the screen recorder.

-Click the Record button to start recording from the next tab.
+Click the Record button to start recording from a neighboring tab.

 ## Limitations